Itteringham.com

 Westland Whirlwind P7094 c.1943

-After a forced landing near Matlask, when returning to base on 23rd December 1941, this aircraft was transferred from No. 137 squadron to No. 263 squadron after repair, almost a year later.
+After a forced landing near Matlaske, when returning to base on 23rd December 1941, this aircraft was transferred from No. 137 squadron to No. 263 squadron after repair, almost a year later.
 Flying as HE-T it was wrecked on 16th May 1943 after 166 flying hours.

 On 29th May 1942, a Westland Whirlwind from Matlaske piloted by P/O Jowitt arrived over the airfield at 06:00 hours.
 When at about 800 ft, his port engine caught fire and the aircraft went into a spin.
 Jowitt baled out and conviently landed outside the officers' mess in time for breakfast!
 The plane crashed in the watermeadows by the bridge near Bintry Farm.